lilia86/homework7/README.md

 5. Method DELETE.
 URL - http://your_domain/app.php/put/new_user_id
    Action delete from file user with new_user_id from URL if it exists.
 Returns file content in json format

-6. You can test GET and POST mehtods running: php bin/test.php
+6. You can test GET and POST mehtods running(set your domain in the script): php bin/test.php